Cummins Onan P9500DF EFI - 7500/9500W Dual Fuel Generator With Remote Start And EFI Engine

 Zoom on the Cummins Onan P9500DF EFI

-In a nutshell, the Cummins Onan P9500DF EFI is a portable generator mostly geared towards:
+In short, the Cummins Onan P9500DF EFI is a portable generator adequately designed for:

 Power & Run Time

-The Cummins Onan P9500DF EFI, equipped with dual-fuel technology and delivering 120/240V, ensures both power and versatility.
-Running on gasoline, it delivers a running wattage of 7,500W and a starting wattage of 9,500W.
-On propane, it provides 6,750 running watts and 8,550 starting watts.
+With its dual-fuel technology, the Cummins Onan P9500DF EFI delivers 120/240V, and offers power and flexibility.
+Running on gasoline, it boasts a running wattage of 7,500W and a peak wattage of 9,500W.
+When powered by propane, it delivers 6,750 running watts and 8,550 peak watts.

-At a noise rating of 74 dBA (just slightly more noisy than a dishwasher), this generator can be started via a standard recoil pull-rope starting mechanism, or a convenient and efficient electric starter (battery included).
-Additionally, the Onan P9500DF EFI features remote starting, offering users increased convenience (key fob included).
+Enjoying a noise rating of 74 dBA (just slightly more noisy than a vacuum cleaner), this generator offers the versatility of starting with either a classic hand-operated recoil starting mechanism or a convenient and easy-to-use electric starter (battery included).
+For added user convenience, the Onan P9500DF EFI is equipped with remote starting capabilities (key fob included).

 The Electronic Fuel Injection (EFI) system enhances the engine's reliability, lowers fuel consumption, improves startup, reduces servicing, boosts stale fuel resistance, and offers better altitude adaptability.

-The running time of the Onan P9500DF EFI, with its 6.6 gallons fuel capacity, can reach up to 14.4 hours on a full tank of gasoline (fuel consumption around 0.46 GPH).
-With propane, it can reach up to 10.8 hours (on a 20 lbs tank - propane consumption around 0.44 GPH).
+Concerning its running time, the Onan P9500DF EFI, featuring a 6.6 gallons fuel tank, can continuously run for up to 14.4 hours with a full gasoline tank (consuming fuel at approximately 0.46 gallons per hour).
+Alternatively, when utilizing propane, it offers up to 10.8 hours (on a 20 lbs tank - propane consumption around 0.44 GPH) of runtime.

 Outlets